locationtech/geomesa/docs/user/datastores/index_config.rst

 it is still possible to write unlabelled data through older clients, bulk loading, or direct access to the underlying database.

+In Accumulo data stores, setting this configuration will also set the Accumulo ``ReqVisFilter`` on all data tables, which will prevent any unlabelled data from being returned in queries.

 Mixed Geometry Types
 --------------------